phuongvo9/DevOps-Essentials/LinuxFundamentals/Fundamentals/QuestionsAndAnswers.md

 Where <module_name> is the name of the kernel module for your network card.

-For example, if your network card is an Intel 82579LM, the module name would be ixgbe.
+For example, if your network card is an Intel 82579LM, the module name would be `ixgbe`.

 Once you have typed the command, press Enter.